l2lam/everyone-is-different/About Doug.md

 ## What were the first lines of code that I ever wrote?

-The most common program of all: "Hello, World!"
+The most common program of all: "Hello, World!".
+I did this in [Java](http://java.com).

 ## What would I do if I had a million dollars?